Home | Sitemap | Contact Us | Translate

 Kim taught general and special education before becoming an ARDC facilitator, associate principal, and coordinator.

-Kim is the proud mom of a son serving in the US Army and a daughter who is a senior at Dickinson High School.
-She has 2 rescue cats and 1 rescue dog.
+Kim is the proud mom of a son serving in the US Army and a daughter.
+She has 2 rescue cats.

 Secretary to Executive Director